Causes of the Franco-Prussian War: The Hohenzollern crisis and the Ems Dispatch

 Count Benedetti spoke to me on the promenade, in order to demand from me, finally in a very importunate manner, that I should authorize him to telegraph at once that I bound myself for all future time never again to give my consent if the Hohenzollerns should renew their candidature.
 I refused at last somewhat sternly, as it is neither right nor possible to undertake engagements of this kind à tout jamais.
 Naturally I told him that I had as yet received no news, and as he was earlier informed about Paris and Madrid than myself, he could clearly see that my government once more had no hand in the matter.
 His Majesty has since received a letter from the Prince.
 His Majesty having told Count Benedetti that he was awaiting news from the Prince, has decided with reference to the above demand, upon the representation of Count Eulenburg and myself, not to receive Count Benedetti again, but only to let him be informed through an aide-de-camp that his Majesty had now received from the Prince confirmation of the news which Benedetti had already received from Paris, and had nothing further to say to the ambassador.
 His Majesty leaves it to your Excellency whether Benedetti's fresh demand and its rejection should not be at once communicated both to our ambassadors and to the press.

 This dispatch made the encounter more heated than it really was.
-Known as the Ems Dispatch, it was released to the press.
-It was designed to give the French the impression that King Wilhelm I had insulted the French Count Benedetti, and to give the Prussian people the impression that the Count had insulted the King.
+Known as the Ems Dispatch, it was released to the press in the evening of July 13, in time to be printed in the French national holiday issue newspapers, translated by Havas to French with additional liberties or false friend errors, especially the German Adjutant who was a high rank aide-de-camp, not a low rank adjutant.
+It gave the French the impression that King Wilhelm I had insulted the French Count Benedetti, and the Prussian people the impression that the Count had insulted the King.
 It succeeded in both of its aims- Gramont called it "a blow in the face of France", and the members of the French legislative body spoke of taking "immediate steps to safeguard the interests, the security, and the honor of France."

+Ambassador Benedetti had telegraphed to Paris, but his view was not given to the international press.
+He arrived in Paris on the 15th, when the public opinion was already formed and French forces were mobilized.

 On 19 July 1870 "Le Sourd, the French Chargé d'Affaires, delivered Napoleon's declaration of war at the Foreign Office" in Berlin.
-According to the secret treaties signed with Prussia and in response to popular opinion, Bavaria, Baden, and Württemberg mobilised their armies and joined the war against France.
+According to the secret treaties signed with Prussia, and in response to popular opinion, Bavaria (which at the time had a border with France), Baden, and Württemberg mobilised their armies and joined the war against France.